 Yes, but the process is complicated and can vary from state to state.

-What’s hard to argue is that undocumented immigration is a lever of industry that financially benefits the United States.
-The United States’ population is 330 million.
+Undocumented immigration is a lever of the industry that financially benefits the United States.
+We can’t deny that.

 Undocumented Immigrants, Taxes, and Driver’s Licenses